molikto/blog/2024-03-19 foregin-key-pl.md

 There is still a lot unknown...

+* Is the purposed feature good enough to replace foregin keys in SQL?
+Is it powerful enough to express useful things people want to express?
 * How to have "dervied values" (derived table in SQL).
 This will require we have a term level language, and we need to see how they work with the new features we have
 * How to have a data modification language?